aws-samples/serverless-patterns/bedrock-semantic-cache-s3vectors-sam/README.md

 - **Amazon Bedrock** is used two ways: **embeddings** (turn text into a meaning vector so matching is semantic) and the **LLM** (answer on a miss).
 - **Amazon S3 Vectors** is the cache store *and* the similarity search - pay-per-use, no always-on cost.
 This is the primitive that makes a serverless semantic cache economical.
 - **AWS Lambda** is stateless glue.
 The cache lives entirely in S3 Vectors, so it survives cold starts, redeploys, and env recycling.
-- **SSM Parameter Store** holds the epoch counter for force-invalidation.
+- **AWS Systems Manager Parameter Store** holds the epoch counter for force-invalidation, and optionally the app-level API key as a SecureString.

 ### Correctness features
 - **Tunable similarity threshold** (default cosine 0.85) - per-deploy and per-request.